Violence against women and girls

 • adult exploitation

-VAWG strategy
+Our strategy

 Our strategy aims to:

-Separate boards, chaired by Wiltshire Police address Modern Day Slavery and Sexual Exploitation.
+Separate boards, chaired by Wiltshire Police, address modern day slavery and sexual exploitation.

-The VAWG team records the experiences of victims and survivors affected by VAWG who have accessed, or attempted to access, support from police, health or charity services.
+The team records the experiences of victims and survivors affected by violence against women and girls who have accessed, or tried to access, support from the police, health services or charities.

 Help us to improve this website